 - Shared Server Hosting is the most affordable option among the three.
 As its name implies, the resources of the server are shared among all of its users which can be in hundreds.
 The sharing nature of this server often results in unpredictable performance and a rather restrictive TOS to try to stop customers from over using or taxing the server resources.
 It could also lead to low email send, if at all.

-- Virtual Private Server (VPS) is a compromise providing the illusion of a dedicated or private server at an affordable price.
-A VPS offers the flexibility of bare metal, its resources are virtualized and often pre-allocated.
-This is done while at the same time being cost effective.
-A VPS would be the usually recommended server type to use for the majority of self-hosted email marketing use cases.
+- Virtual Private Server (VPS) is an affordable solution that provides the illusion of a dedicated or private server.
+It offers the flexibility of bare metal, and its resources are virtualized and often pre-allocated, while still being cost effective.
+A VPS is usually the recommended server type to use for the majority of self-hosted email marketing use cases.

 Simple Mail Transfer Protocol (SMTP) Provider